ssmirr/appdev-chapters/adding-routes.md

 ### Action

-If we now type in `http://[OUR APP DOMAIN]/rock` into the browser, the error we'll see is:
+If we add the first route above to our `routes.rb` and then type in `http://[OUR APP DOMAIN]/rock` into the browser, the error we'll see is:

 ```ruby
 The action 'play_rock' could not be found for ApplicationController